 Although we use the Cambridge and the National Curriculum for England, we are a truly international school and proud to be so!

 The Cambridge framework provides curricula for the key subjects of English (or English as an Additional Language), Mathematics and Science.
 Other subjects are based upon the National Curriculum for England.
 They include Art, Geography, History, ICT (Computers), Music, Physical Education, and Personal and Social Education.
-German is taught from Year 4 and Slovak for native speakers from Year 2 in line with the Slovak school curriculum.
+German and Spanish as a second language is taught from Year 4 and Slovak for native speakers from Year 2 in line with the Slovak school curriculum.

-The Cambridge and National Curriculum programmes provide statements of content, knowledge, skills and understanding, and attainment target levels for all the subjects we teach other than Slovak and German.
+The Cambridge and National Curriculum programmes provide statements of content, knowledge, skills and understanding, and attainment target levels for all the subjects we teach other than Slovak, German and Spanish.
 There is a huge range of resources available to assist teachers and the school purchases widely but particularly from the UK.

 However, academic subjects are only half of the story.
 Where we believe we excel is in putting the child and his or her needs and situation first.
 So not only do we recognise that each child is individual, but also that every day is different and each provides another opportunity for success and happiness.